Learning Design in Practice for Everybody > Part5 > New section October 17 2017

 “An idea is fragile.
 It can get killed by a sarcastic smile or by a yawn.
 It can be stabbed by an irony or be frightened to death by an unkind facial expression.”

 This fragility in the creative process demands supporting structures according to the six fundamental principles above.
-The creative environment should constantly be vitalized in professional life, and creativity should be practiced in schools.
-Richard Florida’s three T:s works as a good starting-point for a creative atmosphere: simplifications through Technology, support of Talent and a great deal of Tolerance towards different ways of thinking.
+The creative environment should constantly be vitalized in professional life, and creativity should be practised in schools.
+Richard Florida’s three T:s works as a good starting point for a creative atmosphere: simplifications through Technology, support of Talent and a great deal of Tolerance towards different ways of thinking.